Reliable, Reportable Data with Analytical Quality by Design Approaches

 Analytical Quality by Design: Paradigm Shift for Method Development

-Recently, Quality by Design (QbD) principles for drug manufacturing, as described in ICH Q8, are suggested to increase the robustness of analytical methods to generate reliable, reportable data to enable such decisions.
+Recently, quality by design (QbD) principles for drug manufacturing, as described in the pharmaceutical development guidance (ICH Q8), are suggested to increase the robustness of analytical methods to generate “reliable reportable data to enable such decisions.”

 As a response, new upcoming guidance from the US Pharmacopeia called Chapter <1220>, “The Analytical Procedure Lifecycle” and the ICH Q14, “Analytical Procedure Development,” outline and suggest how QbD principles can be applied for risk-based method development and optimization.
 Commonly referred to as Analytical Quality by Design (AQbD), it is more important than ever to implement such risk-based processes for method development and optimization as the pressures of maintaining quality and ensuring patient safety continue to grow.

 Traditional or conventional method development or optimization is often empirical, and the quality of the method is usually not assessed properly.

 Under an AQbD approach, the first step is to define and document the intended purpose and required performance of the method in the form of an Analytical Target Profile (ATP).
 Once the method requirements are fully assessed, risk assessments are performed to determine the right technology capable of meeting the ATP and what parameters, when varied and to what degree, will impact the method’s ability to meet the ATP.